robertbasic/pugdebug/README.md

 package names might differ from what I used, but a document explaining the venv setup process on different systems should be available soon.

-Do note that I'm trying to figure out how to build executables for this beast.

 ### OS X setup with Homebrew

-Easiest way to install dependencies on OS X is to use [Homebrew].
+Easiest way to install dependencies on OS X is to use [Homebrew](http://brew.sh/).
 To install the dependencies, execute the following commands from your terminal:
 ```
 brew install python3